Xzotl42/arm5e-compendia/README.md

 - As you noticed, for copyright reasons, descriptions are empty in the system compendia.
 That's why most of us use a custom compendium with the descriptions filled (or in another language).
 This put limitations to what the system can do, for example:

   - The need to have an ability at 0 in your character before being able to learn or be taught about it, because there is a good chance that it is not the system ability you want to add, but with the description filled by yourself or in another language.
-  - Inhability to automatically add some abilities at character creation.
+  - Inhability to automatically add some abilities at character creation as most of the time the ones added are not the desired ones (ie: empty description or wrong language)

 - This new module can be updated without the need of a system release.
 - It will serve as a template for your own shared compendia, with your own descriptions filled, in the language you prefer (see below for instructions)